cekit/cekit/docs/descriptor/packages.rst

 Content sets
 ^^^^^^^^^^^^
 Content sets are tightly integrated to OSBS style of defining repositories in ``content_sets.yml`` file.
+If this kind of repository is present in the image descriptor it overrides all other repositories types.
 For local Docker based build these repositories are ignored similarly to Plain repository types and we expect repository definitions to be available inside image.
 See `upstream docs <https://osbs.readthedocs.io/en/latest/users.html#content-sets>`_ for more details about